-The expected products include an enhanced and regularly updated website with online interactive maps and data to help with performance-based planning and programming.
-MPO staff will continue to create and maintain databases including traffic crash locations, roadway network information, bicycle counts, and demographic data.
+LWCAMPO will continue to enhance and to regularly update the MPO website with online interactive maps and data to help with performance-based planning and programming.
+MPO staff will also continue to create and maintain databases including traffic crash locations, roadway network information, bicycle counts, and demographic data.
 In addition, data and mapping support will be provided for MPO plans, studies, and reports.

-Staff updated MPO website to provide access to meeting agendas, packets, and publications as they became available.
+MPO Staff updated MPO website to provide access to meeting agendas, packets, and publications as they became available.
 It was also regularly updated with online data and maps.
 Project maps were developed, retrieved and or printed as new projects were approved or considered.
-Staff continued to work with TxDOT and Texas Transportation Institute representatives in the development of the 2013-2045 Travel Demand Model to be used in the development of the 2020-2045 MTP.
-Data and mapping support was provided for plans, studies, and reports such as the Active Transportation Plan and other MPO activities.
+Staff has provided data and mapping support for plans, studies, and reports.
+Staff continued to work with TxDOT and Texas Transportation Institute (TTI) representatives in the development of the 2013-2045 Travel Demand Model to be used in the development of the 2025-2050 MTP.

-FSUBTASK 2.1 - General Data Administration.
+SUBTASK 2.1 - General Data Administration.

-This subtask allows for planning and administrative activities related to data development, maintenance, procurement, and contract management for the developing related performance measures and the following activities: (To be conducted as routine work effort, by consultants, or by contracted personnel if needed)
+This subtask allows for planning and administrative activities related to data development, maintenance, procurement, and contract management for the developing related performance measures and the following activities:

-- a) General GIS: Specific activities will include reviewing and providing direction on the development and dissemination of geospatial databases on residential and commercial growth and transportation data; mapping databases supporting Laredo MPO programs; maintenance of the demographic and modeling databases of the MPO; develop and maintain the interactive web viewer for sharing GIS data on growth and projects; develop maps and materials for work group and public meetings; support MPO staff in the creation of plans, studies, and reports.
-(Routine work effort) - b) Demographic Forecasting: Create a database of population and demographic statistics for the Laredo MPO and develop projections to be utilized for the MPO planning effort.
-(Routine work effort) - c) Travel Demand Modeling: Coordinate with TxDOT on development and maintenance of updated travel demand models to be used for the TIP and other plans; refinements of inhouse modeling capabilities; and regular updates of computer hardware, software, and necessary peripherals for supporting the demographic forecasting and travel demand modeling activities.
-(Routine work effort)
+- a) General GIS: Specific activities will include reviewing and providing direction on the development and dissemination of geospatial databases on residential and commercial growth and transportation data; mapping databases supporting Laredo MPO programs; maintenance of the demographic and modeling databases of the MPO; develop and maintain the interactive web viewer for sharing GIS data on growth and projects; develop maps and materials for work group and public meetings; support MPO staff in the creation of plans, studies, and reports. - b) Demographic Forecasting: Create a database of population and demographic statistics for the Laredo MPO and develop projections to be utilized for the MPO planning effort. - c) Travel Demand Modeling: Coordinate with TxDOT on development and maintenance of updated travel demand models to be used for the TIP and other plans; refinements of inhouse modeling capabilities; and regular updates of computer hardware, software, and necessary peripherals for supporting the demographic forecasting and travel demand modeling activities. - d) Sidewalk Gap Analysis: To identify existing gaps in the current sidewalk network to help local officials prioritize strategic improvements based on key criteria.
+The sidewalk gap analysis is a recommendation of the Laredo & Webb County Active Transportation Plan adopted by the City of Laredo in February 2021.
+This analysis will continue to collect data to develop an inventory of sidewalks and network gaps, the development of prioritization criteria for sidewalk improvements, and recommendations.